Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 In order to test the idea, I implemented the function in TensorFlow.JS, the JavaScript port of the massively popular TensorFlow machine learning library.
 Since the function is pretty simple, it wasn't horrifically difficult - plus I only bothered implementing a kernel for the CPU backend which is implemented in pure JS.

-There are 256 different unique 3-input boolean functions compared to 16 for the 2-input case, many more than I was willing to figure out manually.
-So, I figured I'd do as the neural networks do and let gradient descent figure out solutions for me.
+There are 256 different unique 3-input boolean functions compared to 16 for the 2-input case, many more than I was willing to determine manually.
+So, I figured I'd do as the neural networks do and let gradient descent discover some solutions for me.

 After testing out learning a few different 3-input boolean functions, it didn't take long for me to realize that all the solutions gravitated towards parameters with integer-valued weights just like the 2-input solutions.
 After that realization, I wrote a quick program to attempt to brute-force solutions.